WilliamJPriest/OpenVSCodeAnywhereTerminal/readme.md

 * **Any Issues**

-- Feel free to make a github issue and reach out
+- Feel free to make a github issue to reach out